mattsta/signal-backup/README.md

   --help             Show this message and exit.
 ```

-Then either open the output html file in a browser, or do something with the JSON files.

 ## Troubleshooting
 If you run into issues with `pysqlcipher3`, do as follows to fix:
 ```